Jason Moore (soccer)

-Jason Moore is a retired American soccer midfielder who spent five seasons in Major League Soccer.
+Jason Moore is an American retired soccer midfielder who spent five seasons in Major League Soccer.
 He was a member of the United States men's national under-17 soccer team which went to the quarterfinals of the 1993 FIFA U-17 World Championship.

 College

-Moore attended the University of Virginia where he played two seasons on the men’s soccer team.
+Moore attended the University of Virginia where he played two seasons on the men's soccer team.
 In 1997, he played as a defender before moving into the midfield for the 1998 season.
 He was a 1998 Second Team All American.
 He left college after his sophomore season to turn professional.

 Professional

 In February 1999, D.C.
 United selected Moore with the first overall pick of the 1999 MLS College Draft.
 On February 18, 2000, United traded Moore to the Colorado Rapids in exchange for the Rapids’ 2001 MLS SuperDraft first round pick.
 He spent two seasons with Colorado before being waived.
 The Chicago Fire claimed him of waivers in April 2002.
-On April 11, 2003, the Fire traded Moore to the New England Revolution for the Fire’s fourth round selection in the 2004 MLS SuperDraft.
+On April 11, 2003, the Fire traded Moore to the New England Revolution for the Fire's fourth round selection in the 2004 MLS SuperDraft.